cldwalker/bb-clis/README.md

 ### clj-grep-result-frequencies

-For use with grep command to group results by frequency e.g. `git grep protocol | clj-group-grep-results`
+For use with grep command to group results by frequency e.g. `git grep protocol | clj-group-grep-results`.

+### clj-update-lein-dependency

+Updates lein dependency of specified directories and optionally commits and pushes the change.
+For example, if I'm in the dependency's directory and I want to update two dependent projects to use its latest SHA, commit and git push:

+`clj-update-lein-dependency -c -d ../proj1 -d ../proj2 my-dep $(git rev-parse HEAD)`.

 ## Additional Links